Slicer/Slicer/Docs/user_guide/modules/transforms.md

 ## Panels and their use

-Active Transform: Select the transform node to display, control and edit.
+Transform: Select the transform node to display, control and edit.

 ### Information